-Risk Likelihood Impact Score Evaluation The risk that the Board fails to meet its financial commitments due to budgetary pressures as a result of 4 5 20 Mara e I II ala increased financial pressures on the Board from their 4 5 20 Very High constituent authorities and the Scottish Government The risk that legislative changes associated with national or European law could potentially create unexpected budgetary 4 5 20 Very High pressures The risk that Board does not have sufficient capacity to deal with changes / development in IT, including changing 4 4 16 High demands, which could impact on service delivery The risk that the Board is not sufficiently prepared for any election called outwith the normal electoral timetable, 4 4 16 6 High affecting its ability to deliver the election in a shorter 4 4 4 10 timeframe The risk of loss of data sets, which would result in loss of 4 4 4 16 11:46 service to all stakeholders e.g. through hacking 4 4 10 High The risk of loss of information; the Board has invested in a Document Management System but a significant amount of 3 4 12 High information is still held in paper format The risk that, given existing staff demographics, a number of key personnel could retire over the next 5 years, affecting 3 4 12 High the Board's ability to deliver services
+Risk Likelihood Impact Score Evaluation The severe risk that the Board breaches their statutory duties in terms of disposal date for the 2017 Revaluation Appeals and 4 5 20 Very High Running Roll Appeals as a result of the effects of the COVID-19 4 3 20 very might pandemic and the lack of qualified staff.
+The risk that the Board fails to meet its financial commitments due to budgetary pressures as a result of increased financial 4 5 20 Very High pressures on the Board from their constituent authorities and 4 ٦ 20 veryrngn the Scottish Government The risk that legislative changes associated with national or European law could potentially create unexpected budgetary 4 5 20 Very High pressures The risk that Board does not have sufficient capacity to deal with changes / development in IT, including changing 4 4 16 High demands, which could impact on service delivery The risk of unplanned electoral events, which are now an ever- increasing possibility and put a significant strain of the Board's budget.
+Canvass reform is expected to reduce costs 4 4 16 High associated with canvass but the reduction is unknown at the present time.
+The risk of loss of data sets, which would result in loss of 4 4 16 High service to all stakeholders e.g. through hacking 10 111611 The risk of loss of information; the Board has invested in a Document Management System but a significant amount of 3 4 12 High information is still held in paper format The risk that, given existing staff demographics, a number of key personnel could retire over the next 5 years, affecting the 4 4 16 High Board's ability to deliver services